-If a faculty member on probationary or other non-tenured appointment alleges that a decision not to reappoint was based significantly on considerations in violation of (1) academic freedom or (2) governing policies on making appointments without prejudice with respect to race, sex, religion, or national origin, the allegation will be given consideration.
+If a faculty member on probationary or other non-tenured appointment alleges that a decision not to reappoint was based significantly on considerations in violation of (1) academic freedom or (2) governing policies on making appointments without prejudice with respect to age, color, creed, disability, ethnicity, gender, gender identity and expression, marital status, national origin, race, religion, sex, sexual orientation, gender identity and expression or veteran status, the allegation will be given consideration.
 The matter will be heard in the manner set forth in Dismissal Procedures except that the faculty member making the complaint is responsible for stating the grounds for the allegation, and the burden of proof shall rest upon the faculty member.
 If the faculty member succeeds in establishing a prima facie case, it is incumbent upon those who made the decision not to reappoint the faculty member to come forward with evidence in support of their decision.